Jacob Lawrence's Great Migration series honoured at MoMA

-NEW YORK American artist Jacob Lawrence's Great Migration series goes on display at New York's Museum of Modern Art (MoMA) this week in a rare exhibition showcasing all his paintings on that theme.
+NEW YORK, April 1 American artist Jacob Lawrence's Great Migration series goes on display at New York's Museum of Modern Art (MoMA) this week in a rare exhibition showcasing all his paintings on that theme.

 For the first time in 20 years, Lawrence's 60 panels detailing the multi-decade mass movement of 6 million African Americans from the rural South to the urban North will be on display together at MoMa.